OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/atomic-habits.md

 Another helpful tool for keeping a habit is a **habit tracker**.
 There are many ways to measure your habits - even a simple **Excel** spreadsheet will do.

 **The Golden Rule**: Missing one day of a habit is fine, but never let yourself miss two days in a row.

+### Source

+The content on this page is a brief summary of the excellent book [of the same name](https://jamesclear.com/atomic-habits) by James Clear.
+It's worth reading in full and is a best-seller for a reason, so pick up a copy from your local seller of books, e-books or audio books!